FelixBer/FindSpot/README.md

-# FindSpot: A Pintool to quickly find the code corresponding to specific functionality in binaries using DBI
+# FindSpot: A Pintool to locate code for specific functionality in binaries using DBI

 FindSpot is a Pintool that uses the Intel PIN DBI framework to instrument a binary with the intent to locate